anhfactor/pokeNFT/README.md

 npm install
 ```

-Before deploying your contract you have to set the credentials in your .env file
+Before deploying your contract you have to copy the .env_example to .env and set the credentials in your .env file

 Then, on a new terminal, go to the repository's root folder and run this to
 deploy PokeToken contract: